oracle/python-oracledb/doc/src/api_manual/connect_params.rst

 .. attribute:: ConnectParams.disable_oob

     This read-only attribute is a boolean that indicates whether out-of-band breaks should be disabled.
-The default value is False.
+The default value is *False*.
 Note that this value has no effect on Windows, which does not support this functionality.

     This attribute is only supported in python-oracledb Thin mode.